 * Click here for rating key

-Au Pied de Cochon Restaurant Review: Owner-chef Martin Picard first garnered wide-ranging attention for Au Pied de Cochon (The Pig’s Foot) with his fancy version of a Québec staple, poutine: fries, cheese curds and gravy made upscale with a foie gras sauce, turning it into a gastronomical fast food.
+Au Pied de Cochon Restaurant Review: Owner-chef Martin Picard first garnered wide-ranging attention for Au Pied de Cochon (The Pig’s Foot) with his fancy version of a Québec staple, poutine: fries, cheese curds and gravy made upscale with a foie gras sauce.
+He revolutionized the comfort food found at "casse-croutes" (snack bars) throughout the province, turning it into a gastronomical fast food.
 The dish provides a good example of how the menu works at this lively, simply decorated restaurant where most tables are closely aligned around the bar and open kitchen.
-If you order the canned duck, an actual metal can will be opened right on the table and the duck breast and foie gras poured onto your plate over a bed of rice.
+If you order the canned duck, an actual metal can will be opened right on the table and the duck breast and foie gras poured onto your plate over a bed of rice by a proficient server.
 The Potée du PDC (for Pied de Cochon) lays large pieces of smoked sausage, blood sausage and pork loin side-by-side over the house mashed potatoes, which are infused with melted cheese in an unctuous and rich mix.
-Expect generous seafood platters seasonally, with tasty sauces.
-Service is quick and upbeat.
+Expect large portions of rich food and generous seasonal seafood platters paired with addictive sauces.